manvirchanna/Group-Text-Chat-using-Sockets/README.md

 # Group-Text-Chat-using-Sockets

-It is basically a Client Server base chat application using Python Sockets.
+It is basically a Client Server based chat application using Python Sockets.